jacobhinkle/cutlass/NVFuserEVTTranslation.md

     style K fill:#fff3e0
 ```

+**Note:** The fusion flow diagram above shows the logical separation of operations, but the actual EVT implementation uses `cutlass::homogeneous_multiply_add` which combines the beta multiplication and addition into a single optimized operation.
+This is more efficient than performing separate multiply and add operations, as it reduces the number of memory accesses and computational steps.

 **Advantages of the Composable Approach:**

 1. **Modularity**: Each node has a single responsibility (fetch, broadcast, compute)